 Palaeolandscape implication: The base of the dune sands was dated – with the OSL method – to around 365 BC (SG-O2).
-This date indicates that in the Middle Iron Age, the southern side of the Oer-IJ mouth had already been closed by a barrier system (beach sands and dunes).
+This date indicates that in the Middle Iron Age the southern side of the Oer-IJ mouth had already been closed by a barrier system (beach sands and dunes).
 A single-valved shell layer at 40 cm below the base of the dune sands was dated ± 850 BC (SG-2).
-These shells might be reworked and older than the shell layer in the beach sands.
-Therefore, it cannot be excluded that the shell layer is somewhat younger than indicated by the 14C age.
+These shells might be reworked and older than the shell layer in the beach sands, therefore it cannot be excluded that the shell layer is somewhat younger than indicated by the 14C age.
 Pottery shards from the lowest culture layer 3 were dated to the Late Iron Age / Early Roman Period.
 A humus soil (layer 9) above was dated at around 365 AD and the base of the Younger Dune sand on top of the complex of organic and Older Dune layers was dated at around 1000 AD.

-<h1>Location WRK building (WRK)
+<h1>Location: WRK building (WRK)

-Table A3.10a: 14C dates of the PWN building pit WRK (WRK).
-Reference: Vos et al., 2010.
+Table A3.10a.
+14C dates of the PWN building pit WRK (WRK) (Vos et al., 2010)